opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 max(population) as max_population -- Return max value for population field
 ```

-This function takes a numeric field literal.
+This function takes a numeric or a date field literal.
 It returns the maximum value (`max`) of this field.

 <div class=“clearfix”></div>